Shopify/polaris/src/components/TextField/README.md

 ### Text field with help text

 Use to show short instructional content below the text field.
-Use especially when incorrect formatting will result in an error and the merchant doesn’t know what format is required (e.g. to explain the correct format for dates, or requirements for a password).
+Use especially when incorrect formatting will result in an error and merchants don’t know what format is required (e.g. to explain the correct format for dates, or requirements for a password).
 If more explanation is needed, link to the Shopify Help Center.

 ```jsx
 class HelpTextExample extends React.Component {